Gaurav-Gosain/ollamanager/README.md

 the archive to a location of your choice.

 #### Install using Go

+Make sure you have [Go](https://go.dev/) installed on your system and in path.

 You can also install Ollamanager using the `go install` command: